altayaydemir/altay-dot-wtf/data/articles/how-do-I-read.md

 ---
 title: How do I read a book
 oneliner: It is much more pleasant than playing 300 games of League of Legends and losing half of them to a bunch of 12-year-olds.
-date: '2020-11-05T00:35:25Z'
+date: '2020-11-05T01:14:32Z2'
 tags:
-  - how-to
+  - how-to-read
 ---

 I am soon to become twenty-seven, and I complain almost about everything.
 Around two years ago, I realized I have no idea how to read a book.
-I was not a bookworm but still worried about my incapability of doing it adequately.
+I wasn't a bookworm but still worried about my incapability of doing it adequately.
 I'm sure there are many comprehensive academic analyses of the issue, which could be understood by some intellectually-aware-yet-isolated part of the society.
 I want to believe it's about _the system_ and people in charge who don't even know I am alive.

 Well, hello? 👋